 Perhaps the highlight of this year’s event was the presentation of Lifetime Achievement Awards to Leo Barbera, original founder of American Augers, and James Barbera, founder of Barbco Inc. The awards were presented by Dr. Tom Iseley and his team at TTC to honor the brothers’ contributions to the trenchless industry.

 Leo Barbera started American Augers in 1970.
 During this time, he built his company from the ground up, securing many patents along the way to propel the industry forward in both innovation and safety, including the development of the first rack-and-pinion HDD rig in the United States.
-Leo served as the original TTC Industry Advisory Board, which established in 1991, and in 1997 was honored as the Trenchless Technology Person of the Year.
+Leo served on the original TTC Industry Advisory Board, which established in 1991, and in 1997 was honored as the Trenchless Technology Person of the Year.

 After Leo sold American Augers, Jim Barbera then found himself in a unique position with an incredible amount of knowledge from his experiences at American Augers.
 With this he went off and started Barbco Inc. in 1989.
 Since its beginning, Barbco has stayed consistent in innovation by providing the industry with equipment such as TriBor, FlexBor, Pathfinder and many more with the ultimate goal of making contractors and their workers both safer and more efficient.